 Fathers, do not exasperate your children, so that they will not lose heart.Colossians 3:21(NASB)

-In this section children are instructed to be obedient to their parents in all things, because it pleases the Lord.
-They are to pay heed to parental instruction; respect their father's directive; be quick to obey his voice and learn life-truths for him.
+In this section, children are instructed to be obedient to their parents in all things because it pleases the Lord.
+They are to pay heed to parental instruction, respect their father's directive, be quick to obey his voice, and learn life-truths from him.
 Here the word 'children' is particularly addressing youth, although younger children also need to be taught appropriate standards of discipline and behaviour in their early years, if a good character is to be appropriately shaped.

-In verse 21 fathers are directed.. "do not exasperate your children, so they will not lose heart".
-When Paul's directives are carried out by both father and son, a right relationship develops between them, and mutual respect is fostered.
-Although Scripture often calls for children to be obedient to both their parents, it is the father who is addressed in this passage, because he is the head of the house, as ordained by God.
+In verse 21 fathers are directed, "do not exasperate your children, so they will not lose heart."
+When Paul's directives are carried out by both father and child, a right relationship develops between them and mutual respect is fostered.
+Although Scripture often calls for children to be obedient to both their parents, it is the father who is addressed in this passage because he is the head of the house as ordained by God.
 It is the father who should set godly standards of behaviour for his entire family and he should be the one responsible to implement them.

 There is a close correlation between a child who is obedient and respects their parents, and parents who do not frustrate their child or cause them to lose heart.
 When both are implemented as required by Scripture, a godly relationship is fostered... and both a child and his father enjoy one another's company.

 Heavenly Father, what a lot there is to assimilate and implement in Paul's simple instruction, for father's not to exasperate their children so they will not lose heart.
 Forgive us for the way we have allowed biblical principles and godly practice to be gradually removed from our homes and Christian churches.
-Help us individually and corporately to return to the truth of Your word, so that children will understand the need to obey and respect their parents... as parents bring up their children in the fear and nurture of the Lord - through wise discipline; gracious encouragement and godly respect.
-This we ask in Jesus' name, AMEN.
+Help us individually and corporately to return to the truth of Your Word, so that children will understand the need to obey and respect their parents... as parents bring up their children in the fear and nurture of the Lord through wise discipline, gracious encouragement, and godly respect.
+In Jesus' name, AMEN.